cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

     Participant Chain A
     Participant Relayer
     Participant Chain B
-    Note over Chain A, Chain B: App callbacks were registered on the IBC Router as a prerequisite Relayer ->> Chain A : createClient(B chain) + createChannel Chain A ->> Relayer : clientId= X , channelId = Y Relayer ->> Chain B : createClient(A chain) + createChannel
+    Relayer ->> Chain A : createClient(B chain) + createChannel
+    Chain A ->> Relayer : clientId= X , channelId = Y
+    Relayer ->> Chain B : createClient(A chain) + createChannel